enriqc3/CMPS-3240-Loop-Unrolling/README.md

 This skips our intermediate step of compiling an unlinked binary.
 The makefile target `make rolled.out` will handle this for you.
 When timing this on Odin I get an average of 0.043 seconds.

-`gcc` has an option to unroll loops and recursive functions automatically for us.
+`gcc` has an option to unroll loops and recursive functions automatically.
 The flag is `-funroll-all-loops`.
 For example:

 ```shell
 $ gcc -O0 -Wall -funroll-loops -o unrolled1.out rolled.c
 ```

 On Odin, this benchmark takes a user time of 0.042 seconds--not even an improvement.
-There are compiler specific pragmas that can provide hints to the compiler for when to attempt to unroll a loop.
+There are compiler specific pragmas that provide hints to the compiler to unroll a loop.
 For example, if you want the compiler to unroll the loop the pragma:

 ```c
 #pragma GCC unroll n
 ```

-will cause `gcc` to do it for you.
+will cause `gcc` to do it for you, where `n` is the number of times to unroll the loop.
 This pragma must be inserted just before the loop.
 Insert this line of code above line 11.
 However, we have a quandry with the lab.
 Using `#pragma GCC unroll n` requires an optimization flag of `-O2` or higher and we are using `-O0`.
-If you enable `-O2` `gcc` will realize you are not doing any real work on the arrays and opt to not run your `for` loop at all.
+If you enable `-O2`, `gcc` will realize you are not doing any real work on the arrays and opt to not run your `for` loop *at all*.
 So, we cannot really demonstrate it for the purposes of this lab.
 We will not be content with letting the compiler do it for us, because we should be getting a much better improvement.

 ## Unroll by hand at the C-level